 There were promises in that oath that unsettled me.
 I spoke to a U.S.-born family member about it.
 “I don’t know if I can take that oath,” I told him.
 “I don’t know if I can say those words.”

 The family member laughed.
 “They are just words,” he said.
 “Everybody has to say them.”

 But, I didn’t think of them as just words.
 They were big, powerful, strong words and I wasn’t sure I could mean them.
 I thought about those words for days, but I spoke to no one else about it.
 I started to question whether I would go through with applying for citizenship after all.

 Why not just wait on the new green card and remain a resident?
 So, I changed my mind again.
-The next time my husband asked when I was going to apply for citizenship, I told him I didn’t know and that I felt more motivated by fear than patriotism.
+The next time I got asked when I was going to apply for citizenship, I said I didn’t know and that I felt more motivated by fear than patriotism.